Appropriate Use of Observation Services

 ACS will review denied and non-covered claims over the past 6 to 12 months for the hospital and determine the problems and errors that caused the non-coverage.

 We will then provide education to staff members and give solutions to these problems and errors including recommendations for improvement and best practices to keep these problems and errors from happening again.
-Read more information on how ACS can help you with the RAC appeals process.

 Medical Necessity and ABN Education